jesperancinha/bridges-surveillance-story/Readme.md

 Make sure you have enough resources and that you are running [Docker desktop](https://www.docker.com/products/docker-desktop):

-1. At least 6GB available memory
+1. At least 6Gb available memory
 2. At least 8 cores
+3. At least 5Gb to 10Gb of free diskspace

 Please check the [Makefile](./Makefile) and make sure you understand the available options before calling them.